 In this article, we’ll explore how to tweak your visual content to breathe new life into your brand.

-How Much Will It Cost?
-We recently did a market survey of small business owners and managers.
-We found that a whooping 97% of respondents understood that marketing materials such as signs, menus, and brochures make an impact on a customer’s first impression.
+How much does a rebrand cost?
+Market surveys of small business owners and managers have found that most respondents understood that marketing materials such as signs, menus, and brochures make an impact on a customer’s first impression.
 However, a lot of brands avoid refreshing or updating their materials because of cost.

 Out templates and stock images are either free or nearly free, and with transparent pricing, you know what the prices will be before you pick.
 We can guarantee a budget rebrand if you use our professionally designed materials for your visual content.